2022-cs244/2022-cs244.github.io/schedule.md

 ## **[Week 6]**

 5/3:
-* Working sessions in class
+* Interoperability testing with PWOSPF routers in class

 ---